 To benefit from avoiding manual coding and to add attractiveness to the website, webmasters install a myriad of plug-ins but often unnecessary features such as Gravatar, profile tools, website stats and font tools – some even use 10 different plug-ins for social media integration.
 The number of plug-ins is not entirely a concern if they are developed well to avoid complex actions and expensive server processing.
 So to increase your page speed, avoid plug-ins that

-a lot of scripts and styles
+- Load a lot of scripts and styles

 - Perform lots of remote requests